Can you safely pass a grounded ship?

 CFD simulations calculate the present EEXI number and the result of corrective actions.

-Cloud-based maritime simulator
+Cloud-based maritime simulator for training

 The cloud-based maritime simulator concept allows you to receive high-quality training remotely.